zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

     Rather than storing sensitive application secrets like credentials and database connection strings in the web.config of the Web and API Apps, Contoso should use Key Vault to store these secrets.
 After provisioning its Web and API Apps, Contoso would need to register each in Azure Active Directory.
 This would yield it a Client ID and Key for each registered application (for example, the Web gets a pair, and the API app gets a different pair).
 This pair of credentials could then be provided to the Apps via the portal using the Settings \> Application Settings blade off of the main Web/API App and adding new entries to the App settings tables.
 By doing so, Contoso is storing the credentials to access Key Vault in a manner that reduces the risk of storing sensitive settings in a config file---which can be accidentally shared or checked into source control.
 Contoso would need to use the PowerShell cmdlets to create a new Key Vault (New-AzureKeyVault) and to set ACLs on the Key Vault (Set-AzureKeyVaultAccessPolicy) that grant access to the applications.
 Contoso could use PowerShell to add the secrets required by the apps into Key Vault.
 Contoso would then need to use the Key Vault SDK for .NET, which requires the Key Vault Uniform Resource Identifier (URI) of their provisioned Key Vault instance, the Client ID and Key for the Web/API App together to acquire an access token from AAD, and then with a KeyVaultClient instance in hand get the secret from Key Vault.
 This logic would run when the application needs to access the secret information (for example to open a connection to SQL Database).

+6. What recommendations can you make to help Contoso manage its API inventory as it grows in the future?
+Are there services in Azure that can provide a proof of concept *API Store* experience now and serve as path to development in the future?

+    Contoso should use Azure API Management now to put together a proof of concept solution.
+APIM has features to help Contoso quickly build and scale an API ecosystem and grow into the future.
+APIs can be organized into Product groups to provide organization and AAD integration comes out of the box.
+It will be relatively easy to develop new customer channels for affiliated partners and provide controlled discoverability and lifecycle management to development teams.
+Azure API Management does not have a strong opinion on change management but instead provides flexible options to handle API versioning and revisions.

 *Data management*